lords-7/essai2/docs/Manpage.md

   Check only casks.
 * `--open-pr`:
   Open a pull request for the new version if none have been opened yet.
+* `--automerge`:
+  Open pull requests with automerge and branch cleanup enabled.
 * `--limit`:
   Limit number of package results returned.
 * `--start-with`: